 Important restoration work has been taking place in the Walled Kitchen Garden at Clumber Park.

 Glasshouses are by their very nature fragile structures.
 Glass is easily broken and the metal or wood supporting the glass is usually minimal so that the maximum amount of light can reach the plants inside.
 The high humidity needed to grow plants rots timber and corrodes iron.

 Throughout its one hundred year life span the Long Range has been restored several times, most recently in 2014 when extensive repairs were carried out on the east range and central conservatory.
-Work has now begun to restore the five bays in the west range, as part of the 'Clumber Park Revitalised' project and thanks, in part, to the Heritage Lottery Fund.
+Work has now finished to restore the five bays in the west range, as part of the 'Clumber Park Revitalised' project and thanks, in part, to the Heritage Lottery Fund.

 The process included:

 - Careful removal and storage of glass panes

 - Removal and replacement of timber glazing bars and capping pieces

 - Cleaning and refitting of glass panes